 Welcome to the Department of Computer Sciences!

 The University of Wisconsin–Madison is renowned for its reputation, both as a research institution and for its collaborative environment.
-Students also choose Wisconsin for its award-winning faculty, and they know that graduating from a world-class university will help ensure a successful career.
+Students also choose Wisconsin because they know that graduating from a world-class university will help ensure a successful career.

 Some of your first interactions with the department will be with Computer Sciences advisors.
 Our advisors are committed to helping our students find success and provide the following statement for prospective students.